Effective Date: June 28, 2018

 Any of your sensitive information including (but not limited to) your password and secret answers are stored as one-way cryptographic hashes using an extremely strong algorithm (and this is reviewed on minor releases of the website to ensure the highest level of protection).

-All private data exchanged publicly with Cloudsmith is always transmitted over industry-standard 256-bit encrypted SSL.
+All private data exchanged publicly with Cloudsmith is always transmitted over industry-standard 256-bit encrypted SSL/TLS.
 All communication and data internally is encrypted end-to-end, both in-transit and at-rest.
 Encryption of storage is a combination of AES256 and AWS KMS.

 Your account, information, data, and access to the Services is authenticated only by the use of your correct sign-in ID, password, and/or API token.
 You must keep your password and API token confidential and not share it to any other person.
 You are responsible for the use of the Services by any other person using your sign-in credentials.
 Two-factor authentication (2FA) is also available, recommended, and can be enforced within organizations.